KeithG33/ChessBot-Battleground/README.md

 As long as your model has these inputs and outputs, then all the features of the library are available.
 If you need to break that input/output format, then you'll have to write your own training and inference code.

-The model registry is a simple helper for the library to find and load your chess models from a path and name.
+The model registry is a simple helper for the library to load your chess models from a path and name.
 If the decorator input is empty as in the example, `@ModelRegistry.register()`, then the model will automatically be registered with the class name `SimpleChessNet`.
 This helps find and load models for command line scripts.
 ## 🦾 Inference & Battling

 Take your models to the battleground!